Everything you need to know about “The Tsum Valley Trek”

 The Buddhist land, Tsum valley observes different unique festivals throughout the year to cherish the joy of being together and alive.
 The festival celebrated in the valley does not fall on the exact date every year but the month is usually the same.
 The date for the celebration is however decided by the Lamas a month prior to the festivals.

-Lhosar is the new year of Tibetan Buddhism celebrated on the first day of the Lunisolar Tibetan calendar.
+Lhosar is the new year of Tibetan that the Buddhists celebrate on the first day of the Lunisolar Tibetan calendar.
 The festival falls in the month of January/February and the celebration lasts for 15 days with the main celebration happening for the first three days.
 Families prepare for the festival by cleaning their houses, painting the walls with the signs of sun, moon and reversed Swastik.
 Wearing new clothes, people drink Chang (barley beer) and gather forgetting any disputes and quarrels.

 Saka Dawa is one of the holiest and most sacred festivals of Tibetan Buddhism.
 Falling on the 15th lunar day of the full moon in the month of May, the day is associated with three major events in the life of the Shakyamuni Buddha.
 The day marks the birth, enlightenment, and parinirvana of Shakyamuni Buddha.
 On this day, a special ritual is carried out in monasteries by monks reciting different Buddhist mantras.